z1000biker/rtlsdr4radar/readme.md

 *   Penetrate buildings and fill indoor spaces
 *   Reflect off all surfaces: walls, furniture, human bodies
-*   Create complex interference patterns (standing waves) The wavelength at 103.7 MHz is approximately 2.9 meters, making it ideal for detecting human-sized objects (1.5-1.8m).
+*   Create complex interference patterns (standing waves) The wavelength at 103.7 MHz is approximately 2.9 meters, making it rather good candidate for detecting human-sized objects (1.5-1.8m).
 #### 2. The Multipath Environment
 When an FM signal enters a room, it doesn't travel in a straight line.
 Instead:
 ```